lee-dohm/code-smells/README.md

 * p80

-> Shotgun surgery is similar to [Divergent Change] but is the opposite.
+> [Shotgun Surgery] is similar to [the Divergent Change code smell] but is the opposite.
 You whiff this when every time you make a kind of change, you have to make a lot of little changes to a lot of different classes.
 When the changes are all over the place, they are hard to find, and it's easy to miss an important change. <br/>
 > -- *[Refactoring][refactoring]*

 ### Speculative Generality